-Renaissance Academy School Accountability Report Card Reported Using Data from the 2015-16 School Year Published During 2016-17
+Renaissance Academy School Accountability Report Card Reported Using Data from the 2016-17 School Year Published During 2017-18 by Entry 1 of each year, every school in California is required by state law to publish a School Ass

 By February 1 of each year, every school in California is required by state law to publish a School Accountability Report Card (SARC).
 The SARC contains information about the condition and performance of each California public school.
 Under the Local Control Funding Formula (LCFF) all local educational agencies (LEAs) are required to prepare a Local Control and Accountability Plan (LCAP), which describes how they intend to meet annual school-specific goals for all pupils, with specific activities to address state and local priorities.
 Additionally, data reported in an LCAP is to be consistent with data reported in the SARC.